Virginia Astley

 Virginia Astley (born 26 September 1959) is an English singer-songwriter most active during the 1980s and 1990s.
 Her songwriting career started in 1980, with her classical training significantly influencing her music.
-Although most popular in Asia, most notably Japan, she remains a cult artist in her native England.
+Although most popular in Asia, notably in Japan, she remains a cult artist in her native England.

 Early life

-Virginia Astley was born in Garston, Hertfordshire, England, alongside her twin, Alison in 1959, the second daughter of composer Edwin Astley, noted for TV themes such as The Saint, and his wife Hazel Balbirnie, who married in 1945.
+Virginia Astley was born in Garston, Hertfordshire, England, alongside her twin, Alison, in 1959, the second daughter of composer Edwin Astley, noted for television themes such as The Saint, and his wife Hazel Balbirnie, who married in 1945.
 Virginia Astley's family was from the Warrington area and lived in Grappenhall, where her elder sister Karen was born in 1947.
-The family relocated to Stanmore, Middlesex because of Edwin's work as a film and TV writer.
+The family relocated to Stanmore, Middlesex, because of Edwin's work as a film and TV writer.
 In the early 1960s, he was musical director at ITC Entertainment in Borehamwood, the company responsible for TV series such as The Saint and Danger Man.

 In 1968, her sister Karen married Pete Townshend of The Who.
 In the 1970s, Virginia's elder brother, Jon Astley, became a tape operator for Eric Clapton, and worked his way up to becoming a re-masterer and record producer.